By: Stan Popovich

-As a result of my twenty year struggle, I learned a lot things that helped me get through the tough times.
-Here are some important things I would advocate to others.
+As a result of my twenty-year struggle, I learned a lot of things that helped me get through the tough times.
+Here are some important things I would advocate for others.

 1. Listen To The Professionals And Not Your Friends:

 Your friends may mean well, but when it comes down to it, the professionals know your situation more than anyone.
 They know what you are going through and are trained to deal with your situation.
 Consult with a counsellor when you have questions about your mental health issues.

 2. Distance Yourself From People Who Give You A Hard Time:

 Distance yourself from those people who won’t make an effort to help understand what you are going through.
 You need to surround yourself with positive and supportive people.
 I felt better when I avoided those people who would constantly argue with me regarding my anxieties and stresses.

 3. Focus On The Facts Of Your Situation And Not Your Thoughts:

 When people are depressed they rely on their fearful and negative thoughts.
 Your fearful thoughts are exaggerated and are not based on reality.
 When you are depressed, focus on the facts of your current situation and not on what you think.